nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 <figcaption>Door texture.</figcaption>
 </figure>

-When the door is opening we'll us the following 8 pixel wide texture for the side of the door:
+When the door is opening we'll use the following 8 pixels wide texture for the side of the door:

 <figure>
 <img src="../misc/textures/door-side.png" width=256 alt="Door side texture" style="image-rendering: pixelated;">
 <figcaption>Door side texture.
-It's actually 64 pixels wide but only the 8 pixels in the middle will be rendered.</figcaption>
+It's 64 pixels wide but only the 8 pixels in the middle will be rendered.</figcaption>
 </figure>

 We'll set up the following constants to determine the depth of the wall: